miozilla/sagemaker-genai/README.md

 ## Objective
 To deploy an LLM model using Amazon SageMaker.
-To leverage Prompt engineering techniques, such as zero-shot, one-shot, few-shot, clear-prompt, temperature & cretivity control.
+To leverage Prompt Engineering techniques, such as zero-shot, one-shot, few-shot, clear-prompt, temperature & cretivity control.